 In accordance with the obligations placed upon the school as a Data Controller, personal data will be processed in accordance with the Principles of GDPR.
-The following section outlines how staff will comply with the principles on a day to day basis.
+The following section outlines how all staff employed by our school, and to external organisations or individual's working on our behalf comply with the principles on a day to day basis.